Harvard-ATG/canvas_course_info/README.md

 inserting editable, custom, rich content such as blocks of generated HTML is a bit more involved.

 To do this you need to use/implement the oEmbed protocol.
-At its core, your launch app must send canvas three values (implemented as inputs here):
+At its core, your launch app must send canvas three values (implemented as inputs in this app):

 ```
-return_type = oembed
+the return_type (which will be oembed)
-endpoint = oembed_location (more on this in a bit)
+the endpoint: the oembed_location (more on this in a bit)
-url = dynamic_url
+the url: some dynamic query url
 ```

 the "url" could more aptly be named the "parameters" - what Canvas does is concatenate the url